The seeding of cosmic ray electrons by cluster radio galaxies: a review: Theoretical and numerical models

-To explore this question, in a series of works, \cite[][]{va21b,va23a} modelled the dynamics of radio jets mixing with the turbulent ICM in cosmological simulations, while also following the spatial and spectral energy evolution of fossil electrons injected by AGN sources (see bottom panels of Fig.\ref{fig:zuhone_vazza}).
+To explore this question, in a series of works, Ref.~\cite[][]{va21b,va23a} modelled the dynamics of radio jets mixing with the turbulent ICM in cosmological simulations, while also following the spatial and spectral energy evolution of fossil electrons injected by AGN sources (see bottom panels of Fig.\ref{fig:zuhone_vazza}).
 Their simulation showed that right after the active stage of radio jets, the buoyant stage of mixing of relativistic electrons is soon followed by a longer stage of large scale mixing, driven by turbulent motions in the ICM.
 During that phase, the remnant radio plasma can remain detectable at low frequencies out to $\leq 0.5$ Mpc distance from sources, and even up to $\sim 0.5-1$ Gyr since its first injection, provided that re-acceleration from weak shocks or turbulence is triggered by the cluster accretion dynamics.
 The emission from re-accelerated fossil electrons can produce detectable emission at any time, but it can typically produce only small ($\leq 100$ kpc) and often filamentary radio features with steep radio spectra ($\alpha \geq 1.5-2$).
-With the same approach, \cite{va23b} studied the mixing of electrons injected by eight realistic radio sources all activated at once in the same cluster, and compared their efficiency in fuelling the ICM with cosmic rays to the one of merger shock waves happening in the same cluster, finding that the latter are more naturally generating a volume filling distribution of fossil electrons on the scales typically probed spanned by radio relics, as also reported by other complementary analysis \cite{inchingolo22,2023MNRAS.526.4234S}.
+With the same approach, \cite{va23b} studied the mixing of electrons injected by eight realistic radio sources all activated at once in the same cluster, and compared their efficiency in seeding the ICM with cosmic rays to the one of shocks driven by mergers in the same cluster, finding that the latter are more naturally generating a volume filling distribution of fossil electrons on the scales typically covered by radio relics, as also reported by other complementary analysis \cite{inchingolo22,2023MNRAS.526.4234S}.